With increased power comes increased responsibility

 Venue: Sammy Ofer Centre, LBS

-This event will be hosted by London Business School’s AQR Asset Management Institute.
+This event was hosted by London Business School’s AQR Asset Management Institute.

 - Francesco Papadia, Senior Resident Fellow at the Bruegel Institute and former Director General for Market Operations at the ECB